hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 I would like to give an overview about the best solo backpacking tents which we have selected for 2016.
 It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
 Just as a side note - I have not included tarps in my selection.

-We have been hiking, packrafting and snowshoeing in Scandinavia, Russia and Continental Europe (read our [trip reports](http://www.hikeventures.com/destinations/)) and even so we were not able to test every product in this blog post, we follow the market and compare the specifications of new tents.
-Here comes our tent buying guide for 2016 (this blog post contains affiliate links).

 <hr>